MicrosoftDocs/Console-Docs/docs/getstdhandle.md

 The standard handles of a process may be redirected by a call to [**SetStdHandle**](setstdhandle.md), in which case **GetStdHandle** returns the redirected handle.
 If the standard handles have been redirected, you can specify the `CONIN$` value in a call to the [**CreateFile**](https://msdn.microsoft.com/library/windows/desktop/aa363858) function to get a handle to a console's input buffer.
 Similarly, you can specify the `CONOUT$` value to get a handle to a console's active screen buffer.

+The standard handles of a process on entry of the main method are dictated by the configuration of the [**/SUBSYSTEM**](https://docs.microsoft.com/cpp/build/reference/subsystem-specify-subsystem) flag passed to the linker when the application was built.
+Specifying **/SUBSYSTEM:CONSOLE** requests that the operating system fill the handles with a console session on startup, if the parent didn't already fill the standard handle table by inheritance.
+On the contrary, **/SUBSYSTEM:WINDOWS** implies that the application does not need a console and will likely not be making use of the standard handles.
+More information on handle inheritance can be found in the documentation for [**STARTF\_USESTDHANDLES**](https://docs.microsoft.com/windows/win32/api/processthreadsapi/ns-processthreadsapi-startupinfoa).

+Some applications operate in a mixture of behaviors, for instance a **/SUBSYSTEM:WINDOWS** application might check/use standard handles for logging or debugging purposes but operate normally with a graphical user interface window.
+These applications will need to carefully probe the state of standard handles on startup and likely make use of [**AttachConsole**](attachconsole.md), [**AllocConsole**](allocconsole.md), and [**FreeConsole**](freeconsole.md) to add/remove a console if desired.

+Some applications may also vary their behavior on the type of inherited handle.
+Disambiguating the type between console, pipe, file, and others can be performed with [**GetFileType**](https://docs.microsoft.com/windows/win32/api/fileapi/nf-fileapi-getfiletype).

 ### Attach/detach behavior

 When attaching to a new console, standard handles are always replaced with console handles unless **STARTF\_USESTDHANDLES** was specified during process creation.